 - Music-making has social and emotional benefits, helping children to improve their mood and relieve stress.

 Music is a key part of the curriculum here at Lindens Primary School.
-All children experience different music workshops in Key Stage 1 and 2.
-ALL children in Upper Key Stage 2 (Years 5 and 6) have the opportunity to play a brass or woodwind instrument as part of their music lessons.
+All children in EYFS and Key Stages 1 and 2 have the opportunity to play a variety of instruments as part of their music lessons.
+The instruments include: keyboards, drum kits, steel pans, Indonesian tongue drums, African djembe drums, ukuleles and pitched and unpitched percussion.

 Please click on the documents below to find out more information about how the Music curriculum is delivered throughout our school.